MicrosoftDocs/MIMDocs/MIMDocs/update-portals-accessibility-links.md

 1. Click Next.

 1. In Navigation URL, paste the URL.
-For example, if this is an unmodified MIM Portal and you are linking to the Microsoft accessibility statements for France, the URL would be `https://www.microsoft.com/fr-fr/accessibility/accessibilite/accessibility-statement`.
-If this is an unmodified MIM Portal and you are linking to the Microsoft accessibility declarations for Italy, the URL would be `https://www.microsoft.com/it-it/accessibility/declarations`.
-If you have customized the MIM Portal with your own user interface elements, then provide a URL to your own organization's accessibility statement or declaration.
+For example, if this is an unmodified MIM Portal and you're linking to the Microsoft accessibility statements for France, the URL would be `https://www.microsoft.com/fr-fr/accessibility/accessibilite/accessibility-statement`.
+If this is an unmodified MIM Portal and you're linking to the Microsoft accessibility declarations for Italy, the URL would be `https://www.microsoft.com/it-it/accessibility/declarations`.
+If you've customized the MIM Portal with your own user interface elements, then provide a URL that links to your own organization's accessibility statement or declaration.

 1. In Localization, provide the localized text of the link.